Volue-Public/energy-mesh-python/docs/source/mesh_modelling.rst

 ****************************

 Objects and attributes are identified by IDs or paths.
-Path is a string uniquely identifying an object in the model and consists of all ancestors of a given object and optionally their relationship attributes.
+Path is a string uniquely identifying an object in the model and contains all ancestors of a given object and optionally their relationship attributes.

 For example the path for the *Innerdalsvannet* reservoir from example diagram